Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/muckrock/README.md

 This scraper can be used to download files from [https://www.muckrock.com](https://www.muckrock.com), a common place make foi requests from police departments and other agencies.

 The scraper's functions can be found in `muckrock_scraper.py`.
-Check function documentation for more details on the its arguments.
+Check function documentation for more details on its arguments.

 Templates for various use cases can be found in the `template` folder.